jwilkie94/ST558-Project-1/README.md

 Only 1 asteroid was potentially hazardous on March 27, 2020 and none were potentially hazardous on March 28, 2020 (lucky for us\!).

-Below is a scatter plot between the minimum diameter and maximum diameter of each asteroid.
+Next I will look at how the maximum estimated diameter compares to the minimum.
+Below is a scatter plot between the minimum estimated diameter and maximum estimated diameter of each asteroid.

 ``` r
 sp<-ggplot(NeoNew, aes(x=MinDia, y=MaxDia))